 - Re-compressing videos based upon our new standards so users can easily seek through the video.

 Overall, we’re feeling really good about the progress that is made in 2020 despite the world and nature attempting to kill us all.

 That being said, we do feel like we’re coming full circle after almost 20 years.
-Back in the early 90’s we were huge fans of the OGG-Vorbis format but it was violently crushed by most of the cel-phone and portable computing industry with them simply stating that it can’t handle it.
-It’s not compatible. etc. Our only regret in this is that we should’ve held onto our standards and beleifs as it would’ve probably saved us a lot of time with converting audio and video back and forth endlessly.
+Back in the early ’90s, we were huge fans of the OGG-Vorbis format but it was violently crushed by most of the cellphone and portable computing industry with them simply stating that it can’t handle it.
+It’s not compatible. etc. Our only regret in this is that we should’ve held onto our standards and beliefs as it would’ve probably saved us a lot of time with converting audio and video back and forth endlessly.
 Now the compatibility war is almost pointless.
-Left behind on the principle that there’s bigger things to worry about then “Does it work on X” and onward to “Will we get sued for X.” It’s not over and we’re most certainly not done.
+Left behind on the principle that there are bigger things to worry about than “Does it work on X” and onward to “Will we get sued for X.” It’s not over and we’re most certainly not done.